-I chose to study about sex therapy for a couple of reasons; my own brokenness and the brokenness of others.
+I became certified as a sex therapist for a couple of reasons; my own brokenness and the brokenness of others.
 I truly believe that God can cover our hurts and imperfections and allow us to rest in the peace that through Christ we are redeemed.
 While, I’ve written before about what you might learn in sex therapy, I thought it would be helpful to also explain the basic process here.

 The DEC-R Model